iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 1. You have
    [created an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) (free tier suffices);
-2. You have created a `PERSONAL_ACCESS_TOKEN` on Github ([guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token));
+2. You have created a `PERSONAL_ACCESS_TOKEN` on GitHub ([guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token));
 3. You have created an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` on AWS ([guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html));
 4. You have added the `PERSONAL_ACCES_TOKEN`, `AWS_ACCESS_KEY_ID`, and
-   `AWS_SECRET_ACCESS_KEY` as Github secrets ([guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
+   `AWS_SECRET_ACCESS_KEY` as GitHub secrets ([guide](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).

 It also helps to clone the following repository: https://github.com/RCdeWit/CML_train_and_export

 <!-- <aside>
-⚠️ Make sure to use Github secrets rather than copy paste these variables directly in your source.
+⚠️ Make sure to use GitHub secrets rather than copy paste these variables directly in your source.
 If you don’t, others can act on your behalf on AWS.
-Github will simply block your access token.
+GitHub will simply block your access token.

 Guess how I managed to figure that last one out... 😅